goooooouwa/goooooouwa.github.io/_posts/coding/2025-05-21-android-dev-notes-6-navigation-ui.md

 `NavigationUI` also provides helpers for tying destinations to menu-driven UI components. `NavigationUI` contains a helper method, [`onNavDestinationSelected()`](https://developer.android.com/reference/androidx/navigation/ui/NavigationUI#onnavdestinationselected), which takes a [`MenuItem`](https://developer.android.com/reference/android/view/MenuItem) along with the [`NavController`](https://developer.android.com/reference/androidx/navigation/NavController) that hosts the associated destination.
 If the `id` of the `MenuItem` matches the `id` of the destination, the `NavController` can then navigate to that destination.

+If your menu was created as an XML resource file, you can associate the menu items with destinations by matching the `id` of the `MenuItem` to the `id` of the destination.
 As an example, the XML snippets below define a menu item and a destination with a common `id` as `details_page_fragment`:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>